 The Cunningham House is a handsome red brick four story townhouse, built in 1835 and listed on both the New York State and the National Register of Historic Places.
 It is located in the historic district of the Hudson River Valley hamlet of Tappan, New York, with its well-regarded Restaurant Row.
 Tappan, which is listed as a Historic District on the National Register, has recently been restored with brick-laid sidewalk, working lanterns and hitching posts.
 The National Register of Historic Places is the official list of the nation’s historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, it is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archeological resources.

-The Cunningham House is set on a landscaped property with a private garden and is within steps of a New York City-bound commuter bus stop, as well as a half-dozen fine restaurants anchored by the 76 House, the oldest tavern in New York State.
+The Cunningham House is set on a landscaped property with a private garden and is within steps of a New York City-bound commuter bus stop, as well as a half-dozen fine restaurants including the oldest tavern in New York State.
 The Tappan Historic District also has retail shops, a town park, a newly expanded and renovated library, and the historic (circa 1700) DeWindt House Museum and Gardens, famed for its many visits from General George Washington during the Revolutionary War.

 There are four levels in the 3000-square foot structure, which was originally built to be an elegant family residence in 1835 by Dr. Morris Bartow.
 In the 1880s, the building served as the headquarters for the New York, Ontario and Western Railway.
 In the 20th Century, the building has housed an art gallery, an antiques gallery, a sculpture garden, a scientific research center, a medical center, a dental practice, a real estate office, a jewelry and gift boutique, and the offices of an architectural firm.